shimmyshine/automatoooor/src/chains/functions/[Harmony-1] Wagmi - Rebase Rewards Counter/readme.md

 ```

 ## otfSettings
+**Located in ./src/data/settings.ts and are independent for each time the module is loaded.**
 ```
-None
+empty
 ```

-It is important to remember, the otfSettings are entered in ./src/data/settings.ts and are independent for each time the module is loaded.
+### otfSettings Explained
+empty